barbaraeguche/barbaraeguche/readme.md

-hi, i'm barbara 💌
+hello, i'm barbara 💌

-I'm a senior CS student at Concordia University passionate about building impactful software solutions.
-Starting Winter 2026, I'll be joining Autodesk as an intern with the EMS team in Montreal, developing core functionality for industry-leading creative software like Maya and 3ds Max using C++. 🎨
+i'm a senior cs student @**uconcordia** passionate about impactful software solutions. starting winter 2026, i'll be joining @**autodesk** as a swe intern on the **ems team** where i'll be developing core functionalities of creative software like maya, 3dx max.

-Through my recent 8-month internship, I developed critical frontend interfaces using React, Redux, Cypress, and Django.
-This experience strengthened my full-stack development skills and taught me the importance of building reliable, mission-critical software.
-I thrive in collaborative environments where teamwork makes the dream work! 🚀
+wrapped up my internship @**radio-ip software** where i mostly worked with react, typescript, redux, cypress, and django. the experience not only strengthened my full-stack dev skills, but also soft skills such as communication and collaboration.

-My core skills span frontend development, database design, and understanding system design principles, with a growing focus on backend technologies and cloud solutions. 💻
+my skills span frontend dev, databases, and understanding system design principles, with a growing interest on **backend & cloud technologies**.

-Looking to connect with fellow developers, mentors, and anyone working on innovative tech solutions.
-Always open to discussing new opportunities and learning from others in the industry! 🌟
+looking to connect with fellow devs x mentors. always open to learning, and discussing new opportunities <3.